General queries about Library Services

 You can return CDs and DVDs unlocked through the self-return system as usual.
 Please ensure you check that the CD/DVD disc is in the box when you return it.

-Staff may borrow AV material for up to a week on a temporary basis for teaching purposes, by prior arrangement with the relevant Academic Liaison Librarian.
+Staff may borrow AV material for up to a week on a temporary basis for teaching purposes, by prior arrangement with the relevant Faculty Engagement Librarian.

 NB: It is illegal to copy any media format using the library AV equipment.
 Anyone found copying media will be liable to Library disciplinary procedures.